bbatsov/solarized-emacs/UPGRADE-GUIDE.md

 (eval-when-compile
   (require 'solarized-palettes))

-;; This files needs to be places iside the custom-theme-load-path list
+;; This file needs to be placed inside the custom-theme-load-path list

 (deftheme my-solarized-light "The light variant of the Solarized colour theme") (solarized-with-color-variables